 On October 21, 2014, the Company announced that airborne geophysical targets situated south of the Boss mountain moly mine were investigated on the ground.
-Recent logging activity provided good access and confirmation that the area is completely covered by glacial till.
-Boulders that are likely transported to some extent by glaciers locally contain copper, gold values.
-On December 8, 2014, the Company announced that sampling in the area returned 0.52% copper, 0.20 g/t gold from a large boulder in the vicinity of the airborne target and this area is thought to hold good potential for bulk tonnage copper-gold deposits that requires geophysics and drill testing.
+Recent logging activity provided good access and that the area is completely covered by glacial till, precluding observation of bedrock.
+Boulders that are likely transported to some extent by glaciers up to returned 0.52% copper, 0.20 g/t gold in the vicinity of the airborne geophysical target and this area is thought to hold good potential for bulk tonnage copper-gold deposits that could be revealed with induced polarization geophysics and drill testing.